peterdsharpe/AeroSandbox/studies/AeroBuildup_LL_unsweep_calibration/README.md

 ![unsweep](illustrations/swept_wing_lifting_line_unsweep.svg)

 For a given cross-section (i.e., a slice normal to the local span) of the wing, we can define a sectional aerodynamic center.
-This aerodynamic center is the point at which the following relation holds:
+This aerodynamic center is the reference point at which the following relation holds:

 $\frac{d(C_M)}{d \alpha} \bigg\rvert_{\alpha = \alpha_{\rm local}} = 0$

-with a few additional assumptions about freezing the 3D spanwise flow.
+noting that $C_M$ changes depending on reference point, and with a few additional assumptions about freezing the 3D spanwise flow.

 A naïve approach would place this sectional aerodynamic center at the location found in 2D aerodynamics analysis.
 (For a thin, uncambered airfoil at small angle of attack, this would be the quarter-chord $x/c=0.25$.
 A typical thicker cambered airfoil might have this at $x/c=0.30$ or so.)
 In the figure above, this would give a locus of aerodynamic centers corresponding to the blue line.